geeknik/my-awesome-stars/topics.md

 - [php/frankenphp](https://github.com/php/frankenphp) - 🧟 The modern PHP app server
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [dimonomid/nerdlog](https://github.com/dimonomid/nerdlog) - Nerdlog: fast, remote-first, multi-host TUI log viewer with timeline histogram and no central server
-- [johnsaigle/scary-strings](https://github.com/johnsaigle/scary-strings) - Collection of wordlists containing dangerous function calls in many languages
+- [johnsaigle/scary-strings](https://github.com/johnsaigle/scary-strings) - If these strings are in your code, you might have a problem!
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [nakabonne/ali](https://github.com/nakabonne/ali) - Generate HTTP load and plot the results in real-time
 - [owenrumney/squealer](https://github.com/owenrumney/squealer) - Telling tales on you for leaking secrets!